JmilkFan/blog-web-application/README.md

 1. Using the Factory Method to create app instance<br>
 2. Installed the Flask-Bcrypt<br>
 3. Using the Flask-Bcrypt to encipher the password<br>
+4. Using reCAPTCHA<br>
+5. Implements Login and Register Forms

 4. Implements the Login Form class<br>